 Use the preferred method for securing the panel to the truck:

-- Welding: Tack weld first at multiple points then complete the weld around the perimeter.
+- Welding: Tack weld at multiple points first, then complete the weld around the perimeter.

-- Rivets or Bolts: Drill holes through overlapping metal and fasten with rivets or bolts.
+- Rivets or bolts: Drill holes through overlapping metal and fasten with rivets or bolts.

 Check your alignment again as you attach to avoid shifting.
 Taking time here helps maintain a clean final appearance.